johnlee-jh/Private-Projects/README.md

 1. <b>Mini-git</b> -- A local version-control system that can run and execute Git commands, such as add, remove, commit, branch, status, log, and checkout through serialization and I/O File manipulation.

-2. <b>Lines of Action AI</b> -- An AI for the game Lines of Action using minimax algorithms and alpha-beta pruning.
-Also includes heuristics designed to make the AI win ~30% of the games against myself (a decent player).
+2. <b>Lines of Action AI</b> -- An AI for the game Lines of Action using minimax algorithms, heuristics, and alpha-beta pruning.

-3. <b>Enigma Encrpytion & Decryption Software</b>
+3. <b>Enigma Encrpytion & Decryption Software</b> -- A text encrpytion & decryption software that mimics the rotor, reflector, and plugboard mechanics of an Enigma machine.